 The freelance photography jobs that challenge you are the most important ones you need to do.

-I love taking pictures around other people and in public but the havoc caused by the movement of people and the difficulty to control what was going on in the background always made street photography a challenge for me.
+I love taking pictures of other people and in public.
+But the havoc caused by the movement of people and the difficulty to control what was going on in the background always made street photography a challenge for me.

-If you’re just starting out as a photographer, it is likely that you will be offered jobs that will scare you at first.
-Just keep in mind that the jobs that scare and challenge you the most are the most important ones because they won’t be nearly as daunting and allow you to improve for the second time a similar client comes along.
+If you’re starting as a photographer, you will likely be offered jobs that will initially scare you.
+Remember that the jobs that scare and challenge you the most are the most important ones because they won’t be nearly as daunting and allow you to improve for the second time a similar client comes along.

 Even the best photographers in the world were once scared by certain jobs, and most still are.